jfgordon2/gh-notifications.nvim/README.md

 # GitHub Notifications for Neovim

 View your GitHub notifications in NeoVim, with sensible defaults, and the ability to filter for just the types of notifications you want to see.

 <img width="1280" alt="gh-notifications" src="https://github.com/user-attachments/assets/3ff5a317-ddb6-44eb-aed9-334e66506953" />

+By default, this tries to narrow down notifications to just what I, personally, like to see, filtering out the vast majority.
+It also doesn't give full insights into what is contained in each notification, limiting to just the type, title, and URL.
+If this isn't for you, there are good alternatives with much better options listed at the bottom.

 ## Installation